Anyone who has two shirts should share with the one who has none, and anyone who has food should do the same.

 If the LORD is impressing on your heart that it is time for you to amp up your sharing, here’s an opportunity for you to do just that.
 CLICK HERE to learn more about how you can impact the life of a child in poverty in Jesus’ name through Compassion International.
 (Share a shirt.
 Share your food.
 Be the hope.
 Be the body.
 Be the beauty… in Jesus’ name.
 It’s time.)

 Which of these four fruit-bearing principles is tugging on your heart today?
-Visit my blog and WRITE OUT A PRAYER in the comments section that commits this area to God today.
+Tell me about it in the comments section of my latest Instagram post today.

 More from the Girlfriends